wolfSSL/wolfBoot/docs/compile.md

 When external memory is used, the HAL API must be extended to define methods to access the custom memory.
 Refer to the [HAL](HAL.md) page for the description of the `ext_flash_*` API.

+#### SPI devices

+In combination with the `EXT_FLASH=1` configuration parameter, it is possible to use a platform-specific SPI drivers, e.g. to access an external SPI flash memory.
+By compiling wolfBoot with the makefile option `SPI_FLASH=1`, the external memory is directly mapped to the additional SPI layer, so the user does not have to define the `ext_flash_*` functions.

+SPI functions, instead, must be defined.
+Example SPI drivers are available for multiple platforms in the [hal/spi](../hal/spi) directory.

+#### UART bridge towards neighbor systems

+Another alternative available to map external devices consists in enabling a UART bridge towards a neighbor system.
+The neighbor system must expose a service through the UART interface that is compatible with the wolfBoot protocol.

+In the same way as for SPI devices, the `ext_flash_*` API is automatically defined by wolfBoot when the option `UART_FLASH=1` is used.

+For more details, see the manual page [Remote External flash memory support via UART](remote_flash.md)

+#### Encryption support for external partitions

+When update and swap partitions are mapped to an external device using `EXT_FLASH=1`, either in combination with `SPI_FLASH`, `UART_FLASH`, or any custom external mapping, it is possible to enable ChaCha20 encryption when accessing those partition from the bootloader.
+The update images must be pre-encrypted at the source using the key tools, and wolfBoot should be instructed to use a temporary
+ChaCha20 symmetric key to access the content of the updates.

+For more details about this optional feature, please refer to the [Encrypted external partitions](encrypted_partitions.md) manual page.

 ### Executing flash access code from RAM

 On some platform, flash access code requires to be executed from RAM, to avoid conflict e.g. when writing